Papilio machaon

 Papilio machaon, the Old World swallowtail, is a butterfly of the family Papilionidae.
 The butterfly is also known as the common yellow swallowtail or simply the swallowtail (a common name applied to all members of the family, but this species was the first to be given the name).
 It is the type species of the genus Papilio.
 This widespread species is found in much of the Palearctic (it is the only swallowtail in most of Europe) and in North America.

 Etymology

 This species is named after Machaon (Μαχάων) a figure in Greek mythology.
-He was a son of Asclepius.
+He was a son of Asclepius in the works of Homer.